 When you create a cluster, we automatically create a cloud firewall named

 k8s- concatenated with the cluster name.
-Its rules open the default Kubernetes service node port range on the worker nodes and currently you cannot close them.
+Its rules open the default Kubernetes service node port range on the worker nodes.
+Currently, you cannot close them.

 We manage this firewall, which appears in the control panel.
 While it is possible to alter it manually in the control panel, any changes you make will be overwritten during reconciliation.